Our Family Program is comprised of immigrant family resources, health care education, social services support, and the domestic violence program.

 - Domestic violence prevention workshops

-- Childcare during groups and one-on-one sessions
+- Childcare during group sessions

 - Connections and referrals to social and legal services

 Mission: to serve our community’s domestic violence victims and survivors by encouraging them to become self-reliant and autonomous, and to help them learn that domestic violence is never an acceptable way to solve problems.

 - Improving the quality of life of the victims and survivors by providing services in Spanish.